Russia sends its pet neo-Nazis to kill Zelensky – while claiming to want to “denazify” Ukraine

 The Russian Imperial Movement (RIM), another NRVE, was designated as a terrorist organisation by the US in 2020 for training and funding neo-Nazi terrorists across the world in its military camps, which operate without harassment from Russian security services.
 RIM has also fought in Ukraine.
 Some of the terrorists trained by RIM have been linked to attacks in Europe, such as the Nordic Resistance Movement’s bombing in Sweden in 2017.
 Russian intelligence has also been linked to Hungary’s neo-Nazis.

-There is no need to downplay the existence and danger of neo-Nazi and far-right groups in Ukraine – these are indeed real.
+There is no need to downplay the existence of neo-Nazi and far-right groups in Ukraine.
 But the country has a Jewish president whose grandfather fought the actual Nazis and much of whose family died in the Holocaust, and who won with over 70% of the vote.
 With Russia now hellbent on destroying Ukraine as an independent state as part of its imperial revanchism under the guise of fighting Nazis, self-declared denazifier Putin might look to his own house first.